fsantanna/dceu/doc/manual.md

 For this reason, when a block terminates, all memory that was allocated inside it is automatically reclaimed.
-This is also valid for [coroutines](#TODO) and [tasks](#TODO), which are attached to the block in which they were created.
+This is also valid for [coroutines](#TODO) and [tasks](#TODO), which are attached to the block in which they were created, and are aborted on termination.

 A block is not an expression by itself, but it can be turned into one by prefixing it with an explicit `do`: